 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 So much accomplished—yet so much ahead to do.
 Jason Lappe, MD, is halfway through the first year of his fellowship at Cleveland Clinic, and he is building an impressive track record already.
 He has cared for several hundred intensive care unit (ICU) patients and performed more than 200 procedures.
 What’s next?
 Dr. Lappe reflects on some … Read More

 Every surgical case requires a coordinated effort, and relationships make all the difference.
 The importance of strong relationships extends beyond internal team dynamics to include the patient and family in our care.
 According to Gabriel Loor, MD, a third year resident at Cleveland Clinic, “Our success hinges on the relationships we establish—that rapport with each … Read More

 Jocelyn Beach, MD, an intern in Cleveland Clinic’s integrated vascular surgery program, didn’t know what she was in for when she began her four-week rotation focusing on trauma cases at MetroHealth Medical Center.
 From motorcycle accidents to shootings and stabbings, Dr. Beach says, “It seemed like Cleveland had saved up its traumas for my team.” … Read More

-While settling into residency, Jason Lappe is learning first-hand how physicians adapt in challenging clinical situations.
-Working in the cardiac catheterization lab, he discovered use for a boiling pot of water for heating and bending a catheter to perfect size.
+While settling into residency, Jason Lappe, MD, is learning first-hand how physicians adapt in challenging clinical situations.
+Working in the cardiac catheterization lab, he discovered that you can use boiled water to heat and bend a catheter.
 Who would have thought?
-Lappe is inspired by the in-the-trenches training he is getting so far, and continues his … Read More
+Dr. Lappe is inspired by the “in-the-trenches” training he is getting so far, and continues his … Read More